Avi-avidan/portfolio_tracking/README.md

 - 'status with price'
 same as above but will also printout current price for each symbol in your portfolio.

-- 'get price for symbol/s AAPL NVDA btc-usd
+- 'get price for symbol/s AAPL NVDA btc-usd'
 will show current price for each of the symbols written.

 - 'open position broker BROKER_NAME symbol ANY_SYMBOL price YOUR_PURCHASE_PRICE quantity NUMBER_OF_SHARES_BOUGHT'